shieldon-io/document-translations/fr/docs/self-build-waf.md

 # Self-build WAF

-If you would like to build your own WAF, by combining the public APIs of Shieldon library, you are able to create one like Shieldon Firewall.
+If you would like to build your own Web Application Firewall, WAF, by combining the public APIs of Shieldon library, you can create one resembling the Shieldon Firewall.

-Here is an example to let you know how Shieldon works and then you can manually implement Shieldon on your Web Application.
+Here is an example to let you know how Shieldon works and then you can manually implement Shieldon on your web application.

 ## Lifecycle Diagram